If your struggling with Narcissism Articles issues, please take our survey to see the severity

-Likewise they love to talk endlessly about themselves and have a grandiose and exaggerated sense of achievements or skills or talents, and expects to be recognised as superior even when having no demonstrated record in this area.
+Likewise, they love to talk endlessly about themselves and have a grandiose and exaggerated sense of achievements or skills or talents and expects to be recognised as superior even when having no demonstrated record in this area.
 They need to convince you that they are special and the best in their field.
-There is no effective "walk your talk" as they often lack values, and speak from superficial images and "spin" in the moment which reinforces their grandiose image.
+There is no effective “walk your talk” as they often lack values, and speak from superficial images and “spin” at the moment which reinforces their grandiose image.

 They talk about themselves constantly but are indifferent to getting to know you as all you serve to them is an audience with which they can puff themselves up and get worshipped and complimented.
 They expect you to love them as much as they love themself and are offended when you cannot see their perfection and excellence.